thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 ```

 When we encounter an integer literal, we immediately place it on the stack with `i32.const`.
-For `Closure`s we'll actually need multiple instructions.
+For `Closure`s, we'll actually need multiple instructions.
-First we have to get our indices in order:
+We begin by getting our indices in order:

 ```rs
 IR::Closure(ty, item_id, vars) => {